joeuttaro/work-puns/README.md

 # Work Puns
-A list of puns we made at work
+A list of puns we made at work and at home during a pandemic.

 ## Formatting